ericspinder/notionds/README.md

 The ability to create logging of maskable SQL statements (statements, prepared statements and callable) is a major feature.
 Note that the default mask is simply 'DUAL' (the default testing SQL statement), to properly use it you will need to override the masking option with a regex appropriate for your use case.

-Note that it uses the Java Cleaner API and is only allows Java 9 at the minimum.
+Note that it that this project requires Java 21+

 To build and run unit tests in Windows

-    gradlew.bat test
+    .\gradlew.bat test

 To build and run unit tests in Unix systems

-    gradlew test
+    ./gradlew test